 The configuration of LTI-based integrations

-Set Domain Permissions: Allows a user to set domain-level permissions for other users
+Set Domain Permissions: Allows a user to set domain-level permissions for other users.
+(This does NOT give a user domain permissions)

 Create Courses: Allows a user to manually create new or cloned courses.